byby-createsite/1000-css-animations/README.md

 **What you will find here**

-Here you will find all the animations created with CSS shared on Instagram by <a href="https://instagram.com/byby.inc">ByBy</a>
+Here you will find all the animations created with CSS shared on TikTok (Instagram discontinued) by <a href="https://tiktok.com/@byby.inc">ByBy</a>
 All animations are open source, allowing anyone to view, use or modify them.

 **Contributions**